aehaynes/reddit_authorship/README.md

-	setup_data_index.py -- Modules for preprocessing comments, setting features, setting dataframes and indices setup_db.py -- Module for DB schema and function calls stoplist.pkl -- stopwords used in the analysis main_tunemodels.py -- Run this to tune to optimal number of topics for the topic models num_topics.pkl -- Results from main_tunemodels.py used in this analysis main_dataframes.py -- Run this to create dataframes for classification
+	setup_data_index.py -- Modules for preprocessing comments, setting features, setting dataframes and indices setup_db.py -- Module for DB schema and function calls stoplist.pkl -- stopwords used in the analysis main_tunemodels.py -- Run this to tune to optimal number of topics for the topic models (this may be slow) num_topics.pkl -- Results from main_tunemodels.py used in this analysis	(use this to avoid running main_tunemodels.py) main_dataframes.py -- Run this to create dataframes for classification

 	setup_experiments.py -- Functions for constructing dataframes and model building.
 Not well documented